Frequently Asked Questions

 When can I shoot in digital video?"

 We suggest you take Cinema 2 for your beginning single-camera training in digital video.
 If you wish to take further single-camera classes in digital video, Television 55 (Same as Cinema 33) is best for you.
 Students shoot and edit short DV projects.
-You can use the school equipment (iMacs with Final Cut Express and Canon Vixia HF-100 and HF 200 High Definition cameras) or use your own.
+You can use the school equipment (iMacs with Final Cut and Canon Vixia HD cameras) or use your own.
 Digital video is incorporated into the intermediate and advanced studio classes as well.
 The major emphasis in the Television program is the making of multiple-camera studio productions.

 Will I own the television production(s) I make at LACC?

 Yes, you will own the projects you produce at LACC.
 You retain the rights but you are responsible for obtaining actors releases and music rights, etc.

 Do I need to buy video equipment?